s-emerson/a_problem_with_presidents/report.md

 Report by Samantha Emerson
     2-27-2023

-Assemble your tables and plot into a single report with a title, author and date.
-Start the report with a 3 or 4 sentence summary of what you found, the body should have your tables and plot and any commentary about your methods or assumptions you think the reader would need to know.
-Finish the report with a conclusions section, where you state the conclusions you reached through this analysis.

 ## Introduction

 This report condenses the data of U.S. President birth vs death dates into tables and a graph that can track the length of life for each president.
 The data was taken from [presidentsusa.net](https://www.presidentsusa.net/birth.html).
 Overall, outside of a few outliers due to illness or assassination, presidential lifetimes have grown longer over the centuries.
 This reflects the increase in lifespan for U.S. citizens over time as well.